 A self-disclosure may not happen between two people if multiple people are present listening to their conversation.

 There is a lot of exchange of information between people who tend to utilize the way of interpersonal process of self-disclosure.
 The stage of relationship affects the process of self-disclosure.

 For example, self-disclosure affects relationships when the relationship is new; on the contrary, people tend to self disclose more when the relation is seasoned.
 The older the relation, the deeper is the connection.

 Self-disclosure leads to long term relations and a better understanding of people with each other, but that is not always the case.
 Self-disclosure can affect relations in the wrong way if the person decides to use them in the wrong direction.

 Personal revelations or self-disclosure do not always go as planned.
 For example, doing too much self-disclosure on Facebook or Instagram may not go well with others.
 Not everyone will understand your self-disclosure since it is meant for very few people.

 Influence of Self-disclosure on a relation

-Self-disclosure can be termed as one of the first steps in building a relationship.
+Self-disclosure in interpersonal interactions and communication can be termed as one of the first steps in building a relationship.
 A false self-disclosure will lay a horrible foundation for the relationship.
-The two-way self-disclosure will assist not only to build a better relationship but also to affect how they feel towards each other.
+The two-way self-disclosure in interpersonal relationships will assist not only to build a better relationship but also to affect how they feel towards each other.

 People are more cautious when it comes to sharing things with others.
-You may be at an earlier stage of a friendship, or business relation, you will be reluctant to share more information.
+You may be at an earlier stage of a relationship develops a friendship, therapeutic relationship or business relation, you will be reluctant to share more information.

 Gender and individual differences in self-disclosure